How to Identify Your Desires and Where They Come From

 For Example

-While this desire doesn’t come from your spirit but perhaps from your bruised, unhealed soul.
-This car as a wholesome desire for me would be the complete opposite for you because your desire for a Mercedes Benz would be externally inspired, not coming from your human spirit internally, therefore making it an impure desire that plays no part in living a wholesome, fulfilled, joyous life of peace.
+Then this desire doesn’t come from your spirit but perhaps from your bruised, unhealed soul.
+This car as a wholesome desire for me would be the complete opposite for you because your desire for a Mercedes Benz would be externally inspired, not coming from your human spirit internally, therefore making it an impure desire that plays no part in you living a wholesome, fulfilled, joyous life of peace.

 Personally, I Hate Desire